 Among the most photographed is the Gerould Memorial, a replica of the famous Monteverde Angel in the cemetery of Staglieno in Genoa, Northern Italy.
 Carved from marble, many of these romantic images are the work of Italian artists.

-Several of Woodlawn’s marble statues were imported from Italy.
-Monument dealers traveled to the port city of Genoa to purchase figures carved from the stone quarried at Carrara, where the mountains are made of a pure white marble.
-Gradually, Italian carvers immigrated to New York City seizing the opportunities to provide statues, architectural details and other elaborate carvings for a city building mansions, churches and offices during the “Gilded Age.”
+Several of Woodlawn Cemetery’s marble statues were imported from Italy.
+Monument dealers traveled to the port city of Genoa to purchase figures carved from the stone quarried at Carrara, where the mountains are made of pure white marble.
+Gradually, Italian carvers immigrated to New York City seizing the opportunities to provide statues, architectural details, and other elaborate carvings for a city building mansions, churches, and offices during the “Gilded Age.”

 The first company to provide commissioned monuments for Woodlawn’s lot owners was the firm of Casoni and Isola.
 Gail Borden, the man who made his fortune from canning condensed milk, hired the firm to carve his likeness in a classic toga and set it on a grand pedestal at the entrance to the cemetery.

 In 1871, the widow of Admiral Farragut selected Casoni and Isola to create a fitting tribute for the first admiral of the United States Navy.
 The Farragut Memorial, a National Historic Landmark, is a broken ship’s mast, symbolizing a life cut short.
 There is an American flag draped over the column.
 Surrounding the base there is a sword, compass, ropes and tackle, and the State Seal of Tennessee (Farragut’s birthplace).